grafana/alloy/docs/sources/reference/components/prometheus.exporter.blackbox.md

 - `remote.http.LABEL.content`
 - `remote.s3.LABEL.content`

+You can't use both the `targets` argument and the [target][] block in the same configuration file.
-The `targets` argument is an alternative to the [target][] block.
-This is useful when blackbox targets are supplied by another component.
+The `targets` argument must be used when blackbox targets cannot be passed as a target block because another component supplies them.

 You can set the following labels to a target:
 * `name`: The name of the target to probe (required).